-Shown in this diagram we prepared on the left, the high pressure water comes in through a tube noted (A)
+- Shown in this diagram we prepared, the high pressure water comes in through a tube noted (A)

 However it is still a floppy cutting tool and some jobs need care and thought to ensure they are cut well and accurately.

 We are engineers and we adopt an engineering mindset with our waterjet cutting specialist facilities, so you can be assured of your project being thought about, handled and processed with the care and attention of engineers.

 Waterjet Cut Quality and Accuracy

 The cut edge quality is greatly effected by the speed and set up of the waterjet cutting machine.
 Shown here is a typical example of cut quality on some Metal.
 The lower the speed the more accurate and better quality the cut.

 So at 100% speed the Striations on the edge are very course, this is caused by the effect of the waterjet flailing around as it is trying to cut through the material.

 A 100% speed is normally just used for rough separation cuts in materials where quality and accuracy are not important.